1883 U.S. National Championships (tennis)

-The 1883 U.S. National Championships (now known as the US Open) took place on the outdoor grass courts at the Newport Casino in Newport, United States.
-The tournament ran from 21 August until 24 August.
+The 1883 U.S. National Championships (now known as the US Open) was a tennis tournament that took place on the outdoor grass courts at the Newport Casino in Newport, Rhode Island.
+The tournament ran from August 21 until August 24.
 It was the 3rd staging of the U.S. National Championships, and the second Grand Slam tennis event of the year.